 For those using laptops, lightweight browsers offer another benefit—longer battery life.
 By using fewer system resources, they drain less power, allowing you to browse for longer periods without needing to recharge.

-Linux distributions like Puppy Linux or Lubuntu are designed to be lightweight, and using a minimal browser aligns with their low-resource philosophy.
+Linux distributions like Puppy Linux or ubuntu are designed to be lightweight, and using a minimal browser aligns with their low-resource philosophy.
 A lightweight browser fits perfectly into the ecosystem of these distributions.

 Midori is an open-source web browser that’s been around for a while and focuses on simplicity and speed.
 It supports all the basic browsing features you need, like bookmarks and private browsing, while maintaining a small footprint.